KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 	:end-before: XR_DOCS_TAG_END_find_apiLayer_extension
 	:dedent: 8

 These functions are called twice.
 The first time is to get the count of the API layers or extensions and the second is to fill out the array of structures.
 Before the second call, we need set ``XrApiLayerProperties::type`` or ``XrExtensionProperties::type`` to the correct value, so that the second call can correctly fill out the data.
-After we have enumerated the API layers and extensions, we use a nested loop to check to see whether an API layers or extensions is available and add it to the activeAPILayers and/or activeInstanceExtensions respectively.
-Note the activeAPILayers and activeInstanceExtensions are of type ``std::vector<const char *>``.
+After we have enumerated the API layers and extensions, we use a nested loop to check to see whether an API layers or extensions is available and add it to the ``m_activeAPILayers`` and/or ``m_activeInstanceExtensions`` respectively.

+Note the ``m_activeAPILayers`` and ``m_activeInstanceExtensions`` are of type ``std::vector<const char *>``.
 This will help us when fill out the next structure ``XrInstanceCreateInfo``.

+Now that we have assembled all of the information need we can go ahead and fill out the ``XrInstanceCreateInfo`` structure.
+Add the following code to the ``CreateInstance()`` method.

 .. literalinclude:: ../Chapter2/main.cpp
 	:language: cpp